Upper route of Manaslu via the Rupinala Pass

 • Manaslu Circuit would appeal to anyone looking for a challenging trek in a remote region of Nepal visited by relatively few other trekkers.

-Trekking Manaslu circuit via Upper route of Rupinala pass (4700m)
+Trekking Manaslu circuit via the Upper route of Rupinala pass (4700m)

 Rupina La pass (4700m), or the high route of the Manaslu trek, is an off-the-beaten-path adventure through topographically challenging terrain.
-Enriched with cultural heritage and biodiversity, the trail winds along the ridge of the mountain through a rhododendron forest.
+Enriched with cultural heritage and biodiversity, the trail winds along the mountain's ridge through a rhododendron forest.
 The pass is renowned for its breathtaking views of the Annapurna range, Ganesh Himal, Sringi Himal, Mt.
 Manaslu (8163m), lush valleys, and astonishing landscapes.

 Mt.
-Manaslu (8163m) is the eighth highest peak in the world and this area was opened for the trekking only in 1992.
-It is located near to the Tibet border.
-The permits are compulsory to all the foreigners to enter the mythical universe of living Tibetan tradition.
+Manaslu (8163m) is the eighth-highest peak in the world and this area was opened for trekking only in 1992.
+It is located near the Tibet border.
+The permits are compulsory for all foreigners to enter the mythical universe of living Tibetan tradition.

-Manaslu region is one of the delightful adventures in Nepal, as it provides spectacular beauty along the border of Nepal and Tibet.
-The trekking to this area has been considered to be one of the finest tourist destinations in Nepal, as one can enjoy with the panoramic views of the majestic Himalayas stretched across the area.
-This valley is a sanctuary to many highly endangered animals, including Snow Leopards and Pandas, different species of birds, mammals, grey wolf, musk deer, blue sheep and the Himalayan Thar, butterflies and reptiles.
+Manaslu region is one of the most delightful adventures in Nepal, as it provides spectacular beauty along the border of Nepal and Tibet.
+The trekking to this area has been considered to be one of the finest tourist destinations in Nepal, as one can enjoy the panoramic views of the majestic Himalayas stretched across the area.
+This valley is a sanctuary to many highly endangered animals, including Snow Leopards and Pandas, different species of birds, mammals, grey wolves, musk deer, blue sheep, and the Himalayan Thar, butterflies, and reptiles.
 Medicinal herbs and aromatic plants have also been recorded in the Manaslu region

 Included